joeyouss/joeyouss/README.md

  - [MLH Open Source Fellow @MLH](https://fellowship.mlh.io/)! - Got selected as one of the 100 fellows in MLH for summer cohort to contribute to python-oriented open source tracks.
  - MLH pod leader - I worked with MLH as a pod leader for Summer 2022 and am currrently working for Fall 2022.
  -  Codess.Cafe mentor for open source track.
 Codess.cafe is an pro-bono mentorship program for young women in tech and with the completion of its third cohort this year, we have impacted over 700+ women in tech.
  - [Girlscript Education outreach Program Mentor](https://www.linkedin.com/posts/jyoti-bisht-9299181b1_thankyou-people-mentoring-activity-6768905121893093376-WAwz) - Taught Javascript to 700+ passionate indivisuals from different spheres of life.
 It was an amazing experience.
- - [Codeflow.org Speaker](https://www.linkedin.com/posts/jyoti-bisht-9299181b1_codeflow-bootcamp-dsa-activity-6806528373775572992-tCR_) - A vibrant community hosting DSA camps for beginners wherein I gave a talk for the purpose of teching bit manipulation and mathematics to learners.
- - [WWCD mentee](https://www.linkedin.com/posts/jyoti-bisht-9299181b1_this-post-comes-really-late-but-is-important-activity-6806639097973743616-tUjP) - Worked under Women Who Code Delhi mentorship program for a span of 3 months and worked on improving my technical and behavioural knowledge.

 <p align="left">
 <img src="https://komarev.com/ghpvc/?username=USERNAME&label=Views&color=blue&style=plastic" alt="joeyouss" />